mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 [That] means if you throw away yourself into the house of Buddha, that is nothing but expressing the original nature of existence.
 Very naturally; simultaneous.

 So, here is zazen.
 If you see zazen and you separately, that is a situation in which you can create the discriminatory world, the dualistic world.
-“I like zazen,” “I don't like zazen,” whatever you say – that is the dualistic world.
+“I like zazen,” “I don't like zazen,” whatever you say: that is the dualistic world.

 So first of all, you have to make arrangement of zazen and you, circumstances and the sensory world; you have to arrange all things.
-And then, if you arrange all circumstances, [as I told you], you should take care of zazen, with egolessness.
+And then, if you arrange all circumstances, [as I told you], then you should take care of zazen, with egolessness.

 At that time, the practice of egolessness is to throw away yourself into zazen, perfectly [in the flow of] zazen.
 Offer your body and mind to zazen completely.
 At that time, there is no self.
 No-self.
 But if you completely offer yourself to zazen, that zazen helps you, simultaneously.